Neuromodulation (medicine): History

-Electrical stimulation of the nervous system has a long and complex history.
+Deep brain stimulation

 Earlier practitioners of deep brain stimulation in the latter half of the 20th century (Delgado, Heath, Hosbuchi.
 See Hariz et al. for historical review) were limited by the technology available.
 Heath, in the 1950s, stimulated subcortical areas and made detailed observations of behavioral changes.
+In the 1950s, Professor Heath reported on subcortical stimulation with precise descriptions of behavioral changes.

-A new understanding of pain perception was ushered in in 1965, with the Gate Theory of Wall and Melzack.
+A new understanding of pain perception was ushered in in 1965, with the Gate Theory of Wall and Melzack, allowing the beginning a gradual move away from destructive surgical treatments such as cutting nerves and towards reversible, modulatory treatments: neuromodulation.
 Although now considered oversimplified, the theory held that pain transmissions from small nerve fibers can be overridden, or the gate "closed", by competing transmissions along the wider touch nerve fibers.
 Building on that concept, in 1967, the first dorsal column stimulator for pain control was demonstrated by Dr. Norm Shealy at Western Reserve Medical School, using a design adapted by Tom Mortimer, a graduate student at Case Institute of Technology, from cardiac nerve stimulators by Medtronic, Inc., where he had a professional acquaintance who shared the circuit diagram.
 In 1973, Hosbuchi reported alleviating the denervation facial pain of anesthesia dolorosa through ongoing electrical stimulation of the somatosensory thalamus, marking the start of the age of deep brain stimulation.